-And rightfully so — there’s a lot that goes into the art of goal setting that can be difficult to grasp, including its impact on employee engagement and a business’s financial performance.
+And this affects more than just employees.
+Widespread confusion about how to set, track, and measure goals can stop managers and leadership teams in their tracks.
+There’s a lot that goes into the art of goal setting that can be difficult to grasp, including its impact on employee engagement and your bottom line.

 Read on to learn…

 According to Merriam-Webster, a goal is defined as “the end toward which effort is directed.”
-But anyone who has ever tried to set and achieve a goal knows there’s more to it than that.
+But anyone who’s ever tried to set and achieve a goal knows there’s more to it than that.

 1. Goals and objectives are the end-point, the desired result of your work.

 2. Strategy is the “how,” the high-level approach needed to achieve a goal.